alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 2. **Filter by User Preferences**: Exclude exercises the user wants to avoid
 3. **Filter by Equipment**: Only include exercises the user can perform with available equipment
 4. **Movement Balance Scoring**: Score exercises based on current movement balance state
-5. **Exercise Rotation**: Prioritize unused exercises, then least recently used exercises
-6. **Sort by Priority**: Sort by movement balance score, equipment options, targeted muscles, and exercise name
+5. **Sort by Priority**: Sort by movement balance score, equipment options, targeted muscles, and exercise name

 ## Weight Calculation and Estimation